hechoendrupal/drupal-console-book/en/commands/generate-plugin-fieldwidget.md

 Option | Details
 -------|-------------
 --module | The Module name.
---class-name | Plugin class name
+--class | Plugin class name
 --label | Plugin label
 --plugin-id | Plugin id
 --field-type | Field type the plugin can be used with